deividrvale/nijn-coq-script-generation/README.md

 ## How to use it

-Onijn receives as input a file describing the term rewriting system and an interpretation of each function symbol in its signature.
+ONijn receives as input a file describing the term rewriting system and an interpretation of each function symbol in its signature.
 Usually, this is a file in the format ``<file_name>.onijn``.
 The file format is explained in the [API](https://deividrvale.github.io/nijn-coq-script-generation/onijn/index.html#input-file-format).

-With onijn installed,
+With ONijn installed,
 you run it by providing an input file and an output file with the ``-o`` option.

 ```bash